eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

 - new reservations have no overlap with previous reservation: append new reservations to the previous reservations
 - new reservations include all previous unique reservation ids exactly twice: reset current route and stops and treat as complete new dispatch.
 If one of the persons of the earlier reservation is already picked up, ignore the first occurrence of the reservation in the reservation list
-- new reservations mentions include all previous unique reservation ids once or twice, all customers that are mentioned once are already picked up: reset current route and stops, use the single-occurence ids as as drop-of
+- new reservations mentions include all previous unique reservation ids once or twice, all customers that are mentioned once are already picked up: reset current route and stops, use the single-occurrence ids as as drop-of

 # Outputs